 2. Venting about your partner to someone

 Criticizing a partner and sharing their flaws with someone you’re attracted to is the oldest trick in the cheater’s playbook.
 So, if you’re guilty of venting about how awful your partner is to someone you’re emotionally attached to or have a crush on, you’re cheating in a relationship.

-Now, this may seem harmless.
+In the levels of cheating, this one is often the first step toward crossing the line of faithfulness, and that’s why it may seem harmless.
 But consider the situation with roles reversed.
 Your partner telling someone they’re close to all about how insufferable you are.
 Wouldn’t you feel devastated and betrayed?
 Yes?
 Well, you have your answer on why this seemingly harmless action is among forms of cheating in a relationship.

 Related Reading: 18 Complications Of Having An Affair With A Married Man

 3. Flirting online is considered cheating on social media